Dynamics of Abelian Vortices Without Common Zeros in the Adiabatic Limit: Remarks on Possible Generalizations

 {This paper is a part of the author's Ph.D thesis in the University of Illinois at Urbana-Champaign, USA.
 The author wishes to express sincere gratitude toward his thesis advisor, Steven Bradlow, and co-advisor Gabriele La Nave, for their guidance and invaluable inspirations.
-The author is also grateful toward Eduard-Wilhelm Kirr, for eagerly pointing out errors and providing suggestions on analytic details.
+The author is also grateful toward Eduard-Wilhelm Kirr, for the insightful discussions on the analytic details of the Main Theorem.
 Last but not the least, the author thanks the hospitality of the Center for Mathematics and Theoretical Physics of National Central University in Chung-Li, Taiwan, hosted by M.K.
 Hong, C.H.
 Hsu, and S.Y.
 Yang.
 Major constructions of this paper were completed during the visit to the center.}